openbikesensor/OpenBikeSensorFirmware/README.md

 You can consider getting slotted-head screws for the M2 ones, if you're worried about damaging the tiny Allen screws.

+### Install with Visual Studio Code and PlatformIO

+* Download and install [Visual Studio Code](https://code.visualstudio.com/) and [PlatformIO](https://platformio.org/install/ide?install=vscode)
+* Clone this repository
+* Open this directory in VS Code
+* Compile and upload to your ESP32
+* Connect sensor

+Alternatively you can also download the dependencies yourself and install it with the Arduino IDE.

 ### Dependencies

 * [Arduino IDE](https://www.arduino.cc/en/main/software)